(Re)Imagine

 Mamatha Subbaiah has over 10 years of experience in banking and commercial lending domains.
 Her area of expertise includes writing credit appraisal reports, industry reports, Cash Flow modelling, Slotting and client pitch presentations.
 At Acuity Knowledge Partners, she is part of sector and product-specialist teams in Commercial Lending, focusing on diverse sectors such as UK Real Estate, UK Agriculture, and US Real Estate.
 She holds a MBA (Finance) and a bachelor’s degree on Commerce.

-Venkatesh Krishnamurthy has over 15 years of experience in Commercial Real Estate (CRE).
-At Acuity Knowledge Partners, he currently co-leads CRE client engagement based out of US and is actively involved in client management, training and quality control of deliverables.
+Venkatesh Krishnamurthy has been with Acuity for over 10 years and has over 18 years of overall experience in Commercial Real Estate (CRE).
+At Acuity Knowledge Partners, he leads multiple CRE client engagements based out of US and is actively involved in client management, training, and quality control of deliverables.
 He holds a MBA (Finance) and a bachelor’s degree on Commerce.

 post image 2 Blog